-The fundamental principle of public Social Security is set forth in Article 38 of the Italian Constitution, which provides that all citizens who are unable to work have a right to social assistance.
-Article 38 further requires that the Government implement a compulsory Social

-Security system.
-The public Social Security system in Italy is extremely complex, with a number of entities and funds involved.
-Social Security is provided to all employees working within the territory of the Italian State, irrespective of their nationality, as well as to Italian citizens working abroad, save as provided for in EU Regulations and any special Social Security treaty.
+The fundamental principle of public social security is laid down in Article 38 of the Italian Constitution, which provides that all citizens who are unable to work have a right to social assistance.
+Article 38 further requires that the government implement a compulsory social security system.
+The public social security system in Italy is extremely complex, with a number of entities and funds involved.
+Social security is provided to all employees working within the territory of the Italian State, irrespective of their nationality, as well as to Italian citizens working abroad, save as provided for in EU Regulations and any special social security treaty.

-The principal entities which administer Social Security are: (i) INPS (Istituto Nazionale per la Previdenza Sociale) ie the Italian National Social Security Authority that provides for Social Security for all operai, impiegati and quadri and, among others, for executives of Commercial and Industrial Companies; and (ii) INAIL (Istituto Nazionale per l'Assicurazione contro gli Infortuni sul Lavoro or INAIL) ie the National Institute for Insurance against Industrial Accidents that compensates employees (including executives) for workrelated accidents or injuries.
-Accidents covered by INAIL include all accidents which relate to, or arise from, the work performed, even if they do not result in a diminution of capacity to work.
+The principal entities which administer social security are: (i) INPS (Istituto Nazionale per la Previdenza Sociale) ie the Italian National Social Security Authority) that provides for Social Security for all operai, impiegati and quadri and, among others, for executives of Commercial and Industrial Companies, and (ii) INAIL (Istituto Nazionale per l'Assicurazione contro gli Infortuni sul Lavoro or INAIL) ie the National Institute for Insurance against Industrial Accidents that compensates employees (including executives) for work-related accidents or injuries.
+Accidents covered by INAIL include all accidents which relate to or arise from the work performed, even if they do not result in a diminution of capacity to work.
 These entities are financed by contributions from employers and employees.
-Any agreement to avoid payment of these Social Security contributions is null and void and may result in administrative and/or criminal sanctions.
+Any agreement to avoid payment of these social security contributions is null and void and may result in administrative and/or criminal sanctions.

-National Insurance scheme
+National Insurance Scheme

-Social Security contributions are paid, in differing percentages, by both the employee and the employer based on the taxable salary of the employee.
+Social security contributions are paid, in differing percentages, by both the employee and the employer based on the taxable salary of the employee.

-The Italian pension system
+The italian pension system

-Retirement pensions currently originate from two sources:
+Retirement pensions currently derive from two sources:

-(a) the State pension system, applying to both types of State pensions, namely, the old-age pension and the early-retirement pension (see below under "Pensionable age"); and (b) the complementary pension system.
+- a) the State pension system, applying to both types of State pensions namely the old-age pension and the early-retirement pension (see below under "Pensionable age"); and

+- b) the complementary pension system.

-The State pension system
+- The State pension system

-Until 1992, the mandatory State pension system adopted the final salary approach (under which the pension of a worker was calculated by reference to: (i) the average salary received by the employee during the last 10 years of his/her working life; and (ii) the number of years during which Social Security contributions were paid).
-Since 1992, due to the serious economic and financial problems experienced in the funding of Social Security, laws have been enacted with the aim of: (i) reforming the State pension system by replacing the final salary approach with the contribution approach (under which the pension is calculated taking into account the amount of the Social Security contributions paid to INPS during a person's working life); and (ii) harmonising the various Social Security funds managed by INPS providing for homogeneous rules as to the access to pensions and the criteria for their calculation.
+Until 1992, the mandatory State pension system adopted the final salary approach (under which the pension of a worker was calculated by reference to: (i) the average salary received by the employee during the last 10 years of his/her working life; and (ii) the number of years during which social security contributions were paid).
+From 1992, due to the serious economic and financial problems experienced in the funding of social security, laws have been enacted with the aim of : (i) reforming the State pension system by replacing the final salary approach with the contribution approach (under which the pension is calculated taking into account the amount of the social security contributions paid to INPS during a person's working life); and (ii) harmonising the various social security funds managed by INPS providing for homogeneous rules as to the access to pensions and the criteria for their calculation.

-Recent reforms have further amended the pension system with the objective, among other things, of increasing the retirement age.
+Recent reforms have further amended the pension system with the objective - among other things - of increasing the retirement age.